University of Manchester: Research

-Historically, Manchester has been linked with high scientific achievement: the university and its constituent former institutions combined count 25 Nobel laureates among their past and current students and staff, the fourth largest number of any single university in the United Kingdom (after Oxford, Cambridge and UCL) and the ninth largest of any university in Europe.
-Furthermore, according to an academic poll two of the top ten discoveries by university academics and researchers were made at the university (namely the first working computer and the contraceptive pill).
-The Langworthy Professorship, an endowed chair at the university's Department of Physics and Astronomy, has been historically given to a long line of academic luminaries, including Ernest Rutherford (1907–19), Lawrence Bragg (1919–37), Patrick Blackett (1937–53) and more recently Konstantin Novoselov, all of whom have won the Nobel Prize.
-In 2013, Andre Geim was given the Regius Professorship in Physics, the only one of its kind in the UK.
+Historically, Manchester has been associated with high scientific achievement: across the university and its constituent former institutions there are 25 Nobel laureates among past and current students and staff, the fourth highest number of any single university in the United Kingdom (after Oxford, Cambridge and UCL) and the ninth highest in Europe.
+Two of the top ten discoveries made by university academics and researchers—the first working computer and the contraceptive pill—were also made at Manchester, according to an academic poll.
+The Langworthy Professorship, an endowed chair in the Department of Physics and Astronomy, has been held by a succession of academic luminaries, among them Ernest Rutherford (1907–19), Lawrence Bragg (1919–37), Patrick Blackett (1937–53) and, more recently, Konstantin Novoselov—all of whom received the Nobel Prize.
+In 2013 Andre Geim was appointed to the Regius Professorship in Physics, the only chair of its kind in the United Kingdom.

-The university has established joint research funds with leading universities to support a range of research initiatives.
-For instance, between 2021 and 2023, it partnered with the KTH Royal Institute of Technology, Stockholm University, and Tel Aviv University on research projects in medicine, biology, natural sciences, and engineering.
+The university has established joint research funds with a number of leading international institutions to support collaborative research.
+Between 2021 and 2023, for example, it partnered with the KTH Royal Institute of Technology, Stockholm University and Tel Aviv University on research projects in medicine, biology, the natural sciences and engineering.

+The partnership with Tel Aviv University has generated controversy within the student body because of the university's alleged involvement in the Gaza war.
+A vote in the Students' Union returned a 94 per cent majority in favour of a policy to terminate the partnership.
+The university's decision to disregard the vote and maintain the link has prompted multiple student protests.